cocodrilodog/tools-motion-kit/README.md

 In the top area you will find a very powerful breadcrumb navigation system where you can go to any parent in the hierarchy and also choose any sibling of the currently selected `MotionKitBlock`.

-In this example, we are seeing the editor of a `ParallelBlock`, which contain 7 children sequences.
-Whenever you click edit on any of those, you'll navigate deeper in the hierarchy.
+In this example, we are seeing the editor of a `ParallelBlock`, which contain 7 child sequences.
+Whenever you click `Edit` on any of those, you'll navigate deeper in the hierarchy.

 In the bottom part of the image, you can see a section called `Batch Operations` which are some editing actions that can be performed in all children `MotionKitBlock`s with one click.
 For example, setting an incremental duration.
 More documentation on this will come later!

 ## Known Issues

+* The `MotionKitBlock`s use Unity's `SerializeReference` attribute which has some problems with the Unity's prefab workflow.
+They work as expected with prefabs, but in some cases the data of the prefabs will break.
+The current workaround is to never add or remove a `MotionKitBlock` from a prefab instance, but rather go to the prefab asset and do the modification there.
+I will enforce this by disabling that functionality in the prefab instances inspector.
+I'll fix it as soon as possible!